wp-plugins/openacalendar/readme.txt

 = 2.0.3 =
   * Can show events a user is attending (Only works on OpenACalendar sites v1.1.5 and up. http://opentechcalendar.co.uk/ and http://hasacalendar.co.uk/ have been upgraded.)

+= 2.0.4 ]
+  * Can pick URL to use
+  * Parse usesummarydisplay option to stort code properly